dan-watson/mappd/README.md

 # README

 Mappd is a replacement gem for [mini_record](https://github.com/DAddYE/mini_record).
 Mini record is great and I have been using it for a number of years.
-Unfortunately the mini_record report has not been updated in some time.
+Unfortunately the mini_record repo has not been updated in some time.
 With recent rails upgrades mini_record is not working well.

 Mappd is designed to work with ActiveRecord 5.2 >.